Stecker Machine Blog

 Warehouse

-What fuels the nightmares of machine shop production managers?
+What is nightmare fuel for machine shop production managers?
+Machine downtime.

-Efficiency is always the goal, so when machine shop equipment experiences prolonged periods of downtime, it can test the sanity of even the most professional and experienced shop manager.
+Efficiency is always the goal, so when equipment is down, it can test the sanity of even the most experienced machine shop manager.

-This checklist can be your guide to leveraging your production management, which includes implementing lean manufacturing processes, creating just-in-time inventory management, and saving your shop money.
+This checklist is your guide to leveraging your production management: implementing lean manufacturing processes, creating just-in-time inventory management, saving money, and more!

-Before we dive into our checklist that focuses on optimizing inventory, let’s agree on a production management definition as it applies to a modern machine shop.
-Then, with that top-of-mind, we can ask questions that will form a reliable production management roadmap.
+Before we dive into the checklist, let’s agree on the definition of production management, specifically how it applies to a modern CNC machine shop.
+With that top-of-mind, we can ask questions that form a reliable production management roadmap.

 Think of production management as improving the coordination of raw materials, human resources, and equipment.
-Your shop’s workflow and department collaboration are unique, so you’ll need to ask the right questions to create a proper roadmap.
-Here are some questions to get you started:
+Your shop’s workflow and department collaboration are unique, so you’ll need to ask the right questions to create an effective roadmap.
+Here are some to get you started:

 • What’s the goal that needs to be achieved?